10Dozen/ezbld/README.md

         - Lines in format `>>'Text in single quotes'` will be directly added to artifact.

 ## Processors <a name='processors'></a>
 File content may be modified before addition by text processor specified in the artifacts build config.
-To mark file as processible - add an processor instruction line in the beggining of the file and specify `processor` parameter at artifact build config with name from `Processors` section of settings file.
+To mark file as processible - add an processor instruction line in the beggining of the file and specify `processor` parameter at artifact build config with the name from `Processors` section of settings file.

-Instruction format:
-`(Prefix)(Instruction):(Param1):(Param2):...:(ParamN)`

-where,
-- `(Prefix)` -- processor specified prefix of the processor instruction
-- `(Instruction)` -- name of the instruction to apply to file.
-- `(ParamN)` -- parameters of instruction

-To skip param place `:` right after previous `:` symbol (e.g. `prefixInstuction::param`)

 ### JavaScript processor <a name='processors.js'></a>

+Processor to wrap JS code into closures/functions or mappings.

 ##### Instruction prefix:
 `//@`
 ##### Instructions